 Since its inception, EyeGate has devoted substantially all of its efforts to business planning, research and development, and raising capital.
-Accordingly, EyeGate is considered a Development Stage Enterprise, and the accompanying consolidated financial statements represent those of a Development Stage Enterprise.

 The accompanying consolidated financial statements have been prepared assuming that EyeGate will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-At March 31, 2014, EyeGate has cash, cash equivalents and marketable securities of \$523,378, and an accumulated deficit of \$56,050,000.
-EyeGate has incurred operating losses and negative operating cash flows, and future losses are anticipated.
+At December 31, 2014, EyeGate has cash and cash equivalents of \$167,001, and an accumulated deficit of \$56,862,152.
+EyeGate has incurred operating losses and negative operating cash flows since inception, and future losses are anticipated.
 To continue development, EyeGate needs to raise additional capital through debt and/or equity financing, or access additional funding through grants.
 However, additional capital may not be available on terms favorable to EyeGate, if at all.
 Accordingly, no assurances can be given that management will be successful in these endeavors.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-The financial statement do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should the Company be unable to continue as a going concern.
+The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should the Company be unable to continue as a going concern.